Unique factorisation, refinement properties, and notions of extensivity

 Matrix taxonomy

-Various properties in categorical algebra may be presented as a finite matrix of positive integers such at the matrix below:
+Various properties in categorical algebra can be presented as a finite matrix of positive integers, such as the matrix below:

 $$\left[\begin{array}{ccc|c} 0 & 1 & 1 \\ 1 & 0 & 1 \end{array}\right]$$

-These so-called "matrix properties" were introduced by Z. Janelidze in 2008.
-The above matrix, for instance, encodes the categorical property of a category to be what is know as a Mal'tsev category in categorical algebra.
-Other properties, such as being unital, strongly unital, subtractive, majority, or arithmetical, all give us examples of matrix properties.
-If M is a matrix, then the class of all (finitely complete) categories which have the matrix property corresponding to M is denoted by mclex{M}.
-Given two such matrices M and N, we are interested in determining whether mclex{M} is contained in mclex{N}.
-In a recent paper together with my collaborators, we have determined a simple algorithm for determining such inclusions.
-Using this algorithm we can determine all distinct matrix properties up to some given dimensions.
-For instance, the picture below was generated by a computer implementation of our algorithm, which indicates all distinct matrix properties represented by matrices with at at most three rows, whose entries are either 0 or 1.
+These "matrix properties" were introduced by Z. Janelidze in 2008.
+The above matrix, for example, encodes the property of a category known as a Mal'tsev category.
+Other properties, such as being unital, strongly unital, subtractive, majority, or arithmetical, also give examples of matrix properties.
+If M is a matrix, the class of all (finitely complete) categories with the matrix property corresponding to M is denoted by mclex{M}.
+Given two matrices M and N, we aim to determine whether mclex{M} is contained in mclex{N}.
+In a recent paper with my collaborators, we developed an algorithm to determine such inclusions.
+Using this algorithm, we can identify all distinct matrix properties up to certain dimensions.
+The picture below, generated by a computer implementation of our algorithm, shows all distinct matrix properties represented by matrices with at most three rows, with entries either 0 or 1.

 Placeholder